 The UTC is made up of representatives from health centers, Primary Care Associations (PCAs), Health Center Controlled Networks (HCCNs) and Health Information Technology (IT) vendors.
 They work together to test proposed UDS changes.

-Steering Committee: The UTC is led by a Steering Committee of representatives from each of the ten U.S. Department of Health and Human Services (HHS) regions.
+Steering Committee: The UTC has been led by a Steering Committee of representatives from each of the ten U.S. Department of Health and Human Services (HHS) regions.

 Health Centers: The primary UTC test participants are the health centers, who then partner with HCCNs and PCAs to conduct testing.